Founders & Directors

-Katrina is a graduate of South Texas College of Law, Houston, TX and completed undergraduate studies at the University of Texas at Austin and American University, Washington, D.C.
+Katrina is a graduate of South Texas College of Law, completed a Bachelor of Arts in Philosophy at the University of Texas at Austin and undergraduate studies focused on American Justice at the American University, Washington, D.C.
 She is married to Cecil H. Arnim III, Executive Vice President of Veritex Bank.

 - David Baggett